Wildlife returning to Sydney

-The construction of a specially designed predator-proof fence is scheduled to commence in January 2022, with an anticipated completion date of March 2022.
-This fence design has been used in other feral-free areas across the country with great success.
-Small improvements and modifications have been made to specifically suit this site.
+The fence will have base wire 'ground skirts', 'floppy tops' and double electrified wires to prevent feral cats or foxes getting inside.
+Similar fence design has been used in other feral-free areas across the country with great success, with small improvements and modifications made to specifically suit this site.

-Control of feral animals will take place from March 2022 through to September 2022.
-The initial focus will be on any rabbits and hares, followed by feral predators such as foxes and cats.
+Control of feral animals will take place from the end of 2022, starting with any rabbits and hares, followed by feral predators such as foxes and cats.

-The reintroduction of locally extinct species is expected to commence in November 2022, following the preparation and approval of translocation plans.
-Reintroduction will be ongoing for a number of years in order to accommodate the large number of species being considered for this site.
+Locally extinct species are expected to be reintroduced from early 2023, following the preparation and approval of translocation plans.
+Reintroduction will be ongoing for a number of years to accommodate the large number of species being brought back to this site.

 People are expected to be able to visit from in mid-2023, with highlights including guided nocturnal tours.
-Development and adaptive reuse of existing visitor infrastructure will follow and is likely to take a staged approach.
+Development and adaptive reuse of existing visitor infrastructure will follow in a staged approach.

 What will it be like to visit the park?